kieferyap/jp-simple-clock/README.md

 - Time display (12/24-hour support, seconds display)
 - Heartrate display
 - Activity display (Fitbit zone, stairs climbed, steps taken, distance traveed, calories burned)
-- Font color for activities become green if the daily goal has been met
+- Font color for activities become colored if the daily goal has been met, and resets after a day
 - Added a way for the user to change the display format of the date and time

 ## Download link